Find Grad Schools

 6 Yearly Graduations

-University of Nebraska - Lincoln is the 11th most popular school in the nation for students seeking a graduate certificate in agriculture and agriculture operations.
+The 11th most popular school in the country for agriculture & agriculture operations majors who are seeking their graduate certificate is University of Nebraska - Lincoln.
 Roughly 25,100 attend the school each year.
 The average in-state tuition for full-time undergraduates is $7,770 per year, while in-state graduate students, on average, pay $6,138 per year.
-During the 2020-2021 academic year, 6 people received their graduate certificate in agriculture and agriculture operations from UNL.
+During the most recent year for which we have data, 6 people received their graduate certificate in agriculture & agriculture operations from UNL.
+Around 25% of these students were from an underrepresented racial-ethnic group, and 50% were women.

 #12